juanmait/seedjs/README.md

 # SeedJS

-A scaffolding _[monorepo]_ that showcases a myriad of different setups to develop javascript apps and libraries.
+A scaffolding _[monorepo]_ that showcases a variety of different setups to develop javascript apps and libraries.
 It comes in different _flavors_ organized in [workspaces], all of them for different purposes, setups, runtimes and/or
 platforms: